-Intrinsic mission of arts and science
+The intrinsic mission of art and science

 Culture and technologies are markets

-Whom to fund?
+Who to fund?